TrishaHota08/LibraryMgmt.WebApp.MVC/README.txt

 2. AutoMapper.Extensions.Microsoft.DependencyInjection"

 Prerequisite:
-## The 'LibraryMgmt.WebAPI' project and this WebApp project should be under same parent directory due to the project reference path dependency.
+## Once loaded this project, we need to update the project reference for the 'LibraryMgmt.EFCore.Service' project.
 1. The database: LibDB_final is created using the migration tool of EF core.
 2.The database tables are seeded with the initial data.
 3.The 'LibraryMgmt.WebAPI' project is built and up and running in "http://localhost:5191".